devqasimqureshi/voicefoundryau/challenge-1-EmailMessageCard/README.md

 ### Tech notes

 - Feel free to install the antd Use existing antd components and add your own styling on top
+- Please use functional components only as that's our standard at VoiceFoundry
 - Try to make it look like the design images above as much as possible.
 If an antd component forces you to deviate from the design, it might be quicker to just style it yourself without the antd component
 - When card is collapsed, show `contentPreview`, when expanded, render the `content` html
 - `defaultExpanded` determines if the card is expanded/collapsed initially.
 Then the user can click to expand/collapse